 - For those traveling to/from New Jersey, domestic travel is defined as lasting 24 hours or longer to states or US territories other than those connected to New Jersey, such as Pennsylvania, New York, and Delaware.

-- o NJ travel recommendations
+- NJ travel recommendations

 - o CDC international travel recommendations

 - o CDC domestic travel recommendations

-Unvaccinated siblings of a student who has symptoms and meets COVID-19 Exclusion Criteria should be excluded from school until the symptomatic individual receives a negative test result.
+Siblings who are not fully vaccinated (or meet criteria for quarantine) of a student who has symptoms and meets COVID-19 Exclusion criteria should be excluded from school until the symptomatic individual receives a negative test result.
 If the symptomatic individual tests positive, the sibling will need to quarantine.